bcxpro/ebsnap/README.md

 [![tests](https://github.com/bcxpro/ebsnapshot/actions/workflows/code.yml/badge.svg)](https://github.com/bcxpro/ebsnapshot/actions/workflows/code.yml)
 [![Release][release-badge]][release]

+# ebsnapshot

 **_ebsnapshot_** is a tool that simplifies the process of backing up and restoring AWS EC2 EBS snapshots.
 With _ebsnapshot_, you can create backups of your snapshots and store them in Amazon S3 or in files on your local machine.
-Additionally, _ebsnapshot_ supports backup to Amazon Glacier, providing a cost-effective way to archive your data. _ebsnapshot_ also includes compression functionality to help reduce the storage space required for your backups.
+Additionally, _ebsnapshot_ supports direct backup to Amazon Glacier, providing a cost-effective way to archive your data. _ebsnapshot_ also includes compression functionality to help reduce the storage space required for your backups.

 If you're looking to backup your snapshots for disaster recovery purposes or simply to archive your data, _ebsnapshot_ can help you.